marcnol/pyHiM/docs/source/index.rst

     User guide
     ^^^^^^^^^^

-    The user guide provides in-depth information on the key concepts of *pyHiM* with background information and explanation.
+    Find in-depth information on the
+    key concepts of *pyHiM* with background information and explanation.

     +++